January 20, 2017

 - How well specific types of content and features are performing

 Plan your installation of Analytics during the early stages of your project.
 Out-of-the-box, Google Analytics will deliver incredible data points on your website’s many touch-points, but it can be customized with advanced goal tracking.
 For a better understanding of what is possible, check out our posts on 5 ways Nonprofits Can Use Google Analytics to Better Measure Engagement and Better Google Analytics.

-Both user experience testing and usability testing are invaluable toolsets that are often misunderstood.
-My hope is that this article sheds light on the difference between the two and can help you make an informed decision on whether or not they make sense within the lifecycle of your project.
+Our hope is that this article sheds light on the difference between the two and can help you make an informed decision on whether or not they make sense within the lifecycle of your project.